T.E.A.L.® Support & Resources

 T.E.A.L.® has many partnerships with organizations that can be used as referrals for whatever your needs may be.
+This page is being updated often, and not all of our resources may be listed.
 If you can’t find something specific that you are looking for here, please contact us directly at 917-310-4835 or email@example.com.

-Share your story on our website.
-Our testimonial page is a great way to let others know about what you have gone through, which in return, can inspire, and even alert someone to symptoms or treatments.
-Share your experience with ovarian cancer our annual T.E.A.L.® Walk, or any other story you have relating to this disease.
+Share your story.
+Our testimonial page is a great way to let others know about what you have gone through which in return can inspire, and even alert someone to symptoms or treatments.
+Share your experience with ovarian cancer, our annual T.E.A.L.® Walk, or any other story you have relating to this disease.
 We want to hear from you!
 We also have a volunteer writer available who can interview you to document your story on our website.
 Contact us if you’re interested.

 We want you to be aware of all treatment options.
 Tell Every Amazing Lady is working with EmergingMed to offer you a way to take action – a free, unbiased, confidential, personalized service that helps you understand which ovarian clinical trials may be an option for you.
 Clinical trials are research studies that test how well new medical approaches work in people with early stage or advanced cancers.
 They have a natural place in your care as doctors strive to improve current ovarian treatments and search for new and better ones.

 How does the service work?
 We help you quickly search for clinical trials that match your specific diagnosis and treatment history.
 We recommend that you search for clinical trial options before you begin your first treatment and again at any time you are faced with a new treatment decision.
 Our service helps you stay informed about all your choices.
 We never want to hear you say: “I wish I had known about that option earlier”.
 The service is free, unbiased and completely confidential.
 We encourage you to call 855-216-0103 to find clinical trials that match your situation and to learn more about cancer research.
 Our clinical trial navigators are available Monday through Friday from 9am to 6pm ET.